rnaudi/metrics/README.md

 In practice, you can run both side by side: use this flow model for real-time reliability signals and error budget policies, and use funnels for deeper product and segment analysis.

+## Existing approaches and alternatives

+### Conceptual foundation

+**Google SRE journey-based SLIs**: Google's [SRE Workbook](https://sre.google/workbook/implementing-slos/#modeling-user-journeys) describes modeling user journeys for SLOs, but provides limited implementation details.
+This document operationalizes that concept with:
+- Explicit mathematical formulas ($C(t) = \prod T_i(t)$)
+- Statistical Process Control adaptation for time-windowed metrics
+- Practical guidance on when the approach works and when it doesn't

+**Statistical Process Control (SPC)**: Control charts for quality monitoring come from manufacturing (Six Sigma, Shewhart charts).
+We adapt these techniques to:
+- Time-windowed request flows (not continuous manufacturing processes)
+- Proportions bounded in [0,1] (not unbounded measurements)
+- Systems with variable traffic volume

+### Comparison with existing tools

+#### Real User Monitoring (RUM) / Funnels
+**Tools**: Grafana Faro, Datadog RUM, Google Analytics, Amplitude, Mixpanel

+- **How they work**: Track individual user sessions with client-side instrumentation.
+Build funnels by querying event streams per user.
+- **Strengths**: Rich path analysis, segmentation, "what happened to user X?"
+- **Weaknesses**: Expensive at scale (per-user events), requires user identity, hard to use directly in SLOs.
+- **When to use**: Product analytics, A/B testing with deep segmentation.
+- **This model**: Cheaper (aggregate counters), no user tracking needed, designed for operational SLOs.

+#### Synthetic Monitoring
+**Tools**: Datadog Synthetics, Pingdom, Checkly

+- **How they work**: Bots run scripted user journeys; alert if they fail.
+- **Strengths**: Proactive (catches issues before users), consistent baseline.
+- **Weaknesses**: Fake traffic (not real users), limited coverage, can't detect load-dependent issues.
+- **When to use**: Smoke tests, monitoring from multiple regions, testing third-party dependencies.
+- **This model**: Monitors real user traffic flows, catches load-dependent issues.

+#### APM / Distributed Tracing
+**Tools**: Datadog APM, Honeycomb, Lightstep, Jaeger

+- **How they work**: Trace individual requests across services; reconstruct full journey per request.
+- **Strengths**: Deep per-request visibility, great for debugging specific failures.
+- **Weaknesses**: Expensive (high cardinality), requires sampling at scale, complex queries for aggregate patterns.
+- **When to use**: Incident investigation ("why did this specific request fail?").
+- **This model**: Aggregate metrics are cheaper, designed for SLOs and alerting.

+#### High-cardinality observability
+**Tools**: Honeycomb, Lightstep, Elastic Observability

+- **How they work**: Store high-cardinality events; slice by arbitrary dimensions.
+- **Strengths**: Extreme flexibility ("show me all requests where..." queries).
+- **Weaknesses**: Cost scales with cardinality and query complexity; need to know what to ask.
+- **When to use**: Exploratory analysis, ad-hoc investigation of unknown unknowns.
+- **This model**: Fixed, low-cardinality metrics ($\approx$10-20 flow values); cheaper, but pre-defined queries only.

+### Closest existing implementation

+**Google's internal SRE tools**: Google uses exactly this approach internally (flow-based SLIs with SPC), but their tools are proprietary and not documented.
+This document is effectively the public manual for DIY implementation.

+**Circonus** (commercial SaaS): Has histogram-based anomaly detection and composite metrics.
+Similar statistical approach, but focused on single-metric analysis, not multi-step flows.

+### Are we reinventing the wheel?

+**No—this is productionizing an under-documented concept.**

+What already exists:
+- **Concept**: Google's SRE Workbook describes journey-based SLIs (high level)
+- **Infrastructure**: OpenTelemetry, Prometheus, Datadog, service meshes that provide the metrics...
+- **Math**: SPC control charts are standard in manufacturing

+What's new here:
+- **Explicit formulas**: $C(t) = \prod T_i(t)$ as an SLO
+- **SPC adaptation**: Control charts for time-windowed, bounded proportions
+- **Practical guidance**: When it works (high volume, sequential flows) vs when it doesn't (low volume, complex DAGs)
+- **Implementation roadmap**: How to actually build this with standard tools

+This document fills the gap between Google's abstract "model user journeys" advice and the practical "here's the Datadog query" implementation.

 ### Cost and cardinality

 This model reuses metrics you already have, but you may need a small extra tag